tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

+This feature has no impact on the cluster upgrades or downgrades.
+The upgrade or downgrade of the `kubectl` binary itself only affects availability of the feature.
 <!--
 Describe manual testing that was done and the outcomes.
 Longer term, we may want to require automated upgrade/rollback tests, but we